Boating with children

 Many children love boating and other water activities.
 You can improve their confidence – and your peace of mind – by investing some time in training and education before you hit the water.

-- Show children around the vessel - especially where lifejackets, first aid kit and other equipment are kept.
+- Show them around the vessel – including the location of safety gear, first aid kit and other equipment.

 - Teach them emergency procedures, particularly that if the boat capsizes everyone should stay with it or an easily seen floating object.

-- If they are old enough, show children how to use safety equipment such as the radio, EPIRB and flares.
+- If they are old enough, show children how to use distress signalling equipment in an emergency.